I.4.1 Legal Framework

 Project activities might result in advantages granted to undertakings outside the project partnership that they would not have received under normal market conditions.
 This might be the case, for example, of free of charge services, training, or consultancy to companies.
 In such cases, the aid is granted to third parties who are the final beneficiaries of project activities.
 This aid is granted under GBER Article 20a, referring to exemption for aid of limited amount in the context of Interreg.

-Aid granted under GBER Article 20a to an undertaking that is the final beneficiary of project activities cannot exceed EUR 20.000.
-The amount of aid granted to each final beneficiary is to be determined by the concerned partners prior to the implementation of project activities that are affected by indirect aid, and it shall be approved by the MA/JS.
+Aid granted under GBER Article 20a to an undertaking that is the final beneficiary of project activities cannot exceed EUR 22.000.
+The amount of aid granted to each final beneficiary is to be determined by the concerned partners prior to the implementation of project activities s (or part thereof) that are affected by indirect aid, and it shall be approved by the MA/JS.
 An ex-post approval of the determined amount of aid to final beneficiaries may be granted by the MA/JS in exceptional and duly justified cases.

 I.4.4.4 Fundamental Rights, Gender Equality Equal Opportunities and Non-Discrimination